-• Annual tech spending by the 50+ exponentially increased - from \$394 to \$1,144.
-The top three tech purchases were smartphones, smart TVs and earbuds/Bluetooth headusing video chat weekly.
+• Annual tech spending by the 50+ exponentially increased - from COMMENTARY

+\$394 to \$1,144.
+The top three tech

+purchases were smartphones, smart

+TVs and earbuds/Bluetooth head-

-• Using technology to connect with others across multiple forms of communication has increased since the onset of the pandemic.
-Many say they are using video chats
+• Using technology to connect with

-(45 percent), texting (37 percent), emailing (26 percent) and phone (29 percent) more now than before the pandemic.
-As of 2019, about half had never used video chat, but by 2020, 70 percent have, with 1 in 3

-- Tech use among the 50+ increased particularly in wearable devices - from 17 percent to 27 percent. - 50+ use of smartphones increased dramatically.
-For instance, use for ordering groceries grew from 6 percent to 24 percent; use for personal health increased from 28 percent to 40 percent for activities such as telehealth visits, ordering prescriptions or making appointments; use for health and fitness information increased 25 percent to 44 percent; and use for financial transactions increased from
+others across multiple forms of

+communication has increased since

+(45 percent), texting (37 percent),

+emailing (26 percent) and phone

+(29 percent) more now than before

+the pandemic.
+As

+of 2019, about half

+had never used

+video chat, but by

+2020, 70 percent

+have, with 1 in 3

+using video chat weekly.

+Tech use among the 50+ increased

+particularly in wearable devices

+50+ use of smartphones increased

+dramatically.
+For instance, use

+for ordering groceries grew from

+6 percent to 24 percent; use for

+personal health increased from 28

+percent to 40 percent for activities

+such as telehealth visits, ordering

+prescriptions or making appointments; use for health and fitness

+information increased 25 percent

+- from 17 percent to 27 percent.